How to Tips to Start a Diabetes Meal Plan

 If you need to lose weight, the goal will be to follow a lower-calorie diet.
 If you are currently eating 2,300 calories, it's not realistic to drop down to a 1,200 calorie diet right away but better to start closer to where you are and slowly cut calories over time.

 One way to think about your caloric intake is to imagine it like a "budget" where you "spend" your calories on food.
 The important thing is to spend your calories on food choices that will invest in your well being, not on items that will bankrupt your long-term health.
 In other words, fill your calorie requirements with nutrient-rich foods rather than nutrient-poor foods.

 Invest in your health by:

 While you don't need to follow a "diabetic diet," it will be easier to manage your blood glucose if you eat similar amounts of carbohydrate at your meals from day to day.
-Carbohydrates, one of the three nutrients that provide calories from food, have the greatest impact on your blood glucose, particularly after eating.
+Carbohydrates, one of the three nutrients that provide calories from food (the other two are protein and fat), have the greatest impact on your blood glucose, particularly after eating.
 But that doesn't mean you should restrict foods that contain carbohydrates.
-You need the energy, vitamins, minerals, and dietary fiber that these foods contain.
+Carbohydrates are the body's main and preferred source of glucose.
+Your cells need glucose for energy and your body needs the ample energy, vitamins, minerals, and dietary fiber that these healthy carbs contain.